altunixon/wips/lns/altina_ln/ASP-52-.md

 “Nooo!!!!”

-Regis’ appeal was rejected.
+Regis’ appeal was rejected.<br/>

-Regis wanted to escape but had no choice but to join them despite having a dreadful feeling.
+Regis wanted to escape but had no choice but to join them despite having a dreadful feeling.<br/>

 --------------------------------------------------
 In the tent,

-Clarisse silently placed the cups that corresponded to the number of people on the table.
+Clarisse silently placed the cups that corresponded to the number of people on the table.<br/>

 She was generally quiet when there were unfamiliar faces.
-Like a robot, she silently stood in a corner after finishing her job.
+Like a robot, she silently stood in a corner after finishing her job.<br/>

-The other three were sitting around the table.
+The other three were sitting around the table.<br/>

-Regis’ sister lowered her head.
+Regis’ sister lowered her head.<br/>

 “Nice to meet you, Your Highness Marie Quatre!
 I am Regis Auric’s sister, Vanessa Smith.
 My brother has been under your care.”

 “Mn, nice to meet you.
 I am under his care instead, Regis had helped me countless time.”

-Vanessa waved her hand.
+Vanessa waved her hand.<br/>

 “How can that be!
 For him to help you!”